No flights to or from the UK and Ireland will land at Catania airport until 26 July.

 Catania airport: Flights cancelled or moved to other airports

-The situation at Catania airport is creating chaos for both inbound and outbound travellers during Sicily’s busy summer season.
+The situation at Catania airport is creating chaos for both inbound and outbound passengers during Sicily’s busy summer season.

 As confirmed in a Notice to Airmen, no non-Schengen flights will land at or depart from Catania airport until 26 July.
 Non-Schengen countries include UK, USA, Ireland, Cyprus, Romania and Bulgaria.
 Here is a full list of non-Schengen countries.